zapnap/resque_mailer/README.md

 Now, when `MyMailer.subject_email(params).deliver` is called, an entry will be created in the job queue.
 Your Resque workers will be able to deliver this message for you.
-The queue we're using is imaginatively named +mailer+, so just make sure your workers know about it and are loading your environment:
+The queue we're using is imaginatively named `mailer`, so just make sure your workers know about it and are loading your environment:

     QUEUE=mailer rake environment resque:work